-Mayes Appliance Repair offers refrigerator repair service in CITY, including professional services to repair broken ice makers.
+Mayes Appliance Repair offers refrigerator repair service in Texas, including professional services to repair broken ice makers.
 Learn about common ice maker failures below:

 Ice makers are possibly one of the best inventions ever.
 This is a small luxury most people might take for granted.
 Ice makers are simple machines that do not have a lot of complicated parts that can cause issues.